NMRExchangeFormat/NEF/specification/Overview.md

     13. Selection expressions.
 For the time being wildcards are allowed only for atom names.
-It would be possible to extend their use to 'chain_code', 'sequence_code' and 'residue_type' at a later date, if there is a use case for this.
+It would be possible to extend their use to 'chain_code', 'sequence_code' and 'residue_name' at a later date, if there is a use case for this.
 More complex selection expressions, such as residue ranges, are surely too complicated for this kind of format.
 Note that these can be expressed as ambiguous peak assignments or restraints.
 For the specific